The Merciless

-The Merciless is a 2017 South Korean crime-action film directed by Byun Sung-hyun, and starring Sul Kyung-gu and Im Si-wan.
+The Merciless is a 2017 South Korean crime-action film directed by Byun Sung-hyun, and starring Sul Kyung-gu and Yim Si-wan.
 The film was released in South Korea on May 17, 2017.
 It was shown out of competition in the Midnight Screenings section at the 70th Cannes Film Festival on May 24, 2017.

 Plot

 The story is about the loyalty and betrayal between an inmate leader and an undercover cop/prisoner, who team to take over a gang.

 It centers around the main character Hyun soo, the undercover cop, and Han Jaeho the inmate leader.